iteravirgo/bcsitera.github.io/apps/finvoice/docs/en-US/help.md

 ## Settings

-To use the functionality, Finvoice Sales e-Invoicing following setups must be made:
+To use the functionality Finvoice Sales e-Invoicing, following setups must be made:

 ### Company Information
 Open **Company Information** and add setup data to Finvoice tab: